finlite/FINLITE-/README.md

 # FINLITE-
 FINLITE is for people who don’t have time for complex apps.
-They want quick, simple, reliable money tracking.
+They want quick, simple and reliable money tracking methods.
+Finlite is a simple and human-friendly digital notebook that helps small business owners record sales and expenses quickly, see daily profit instantly and export a clean rreport at the day's end.

 ## Core Features
+FINLITE provides users with essential features such as:
  - Add sales (with timestamp)
  - Add expenses
  - Auto-calculate profit/loss